xLightsSequencer/xLights/README.txt

    -- enh (gil)     Add automatic channel placement in custom models with mouse clicks.
    -- enh (gil)     Add ability to lighten the custom model background image.
    -- enh (gil)     Add ability to place a background image on a custom model grid.
 Fixes #5.
-   -- enh (keithsw) Add Manual Custom Model building assisted by image/video.
+   -- enh (keith) Add Manual Custom Model building assisted by image/video.
-   -- enh (keithsw) Add LSP timing track import
+   -- enh (keith) Add LSP timing track import
    -- bug (gil)     Mark the sequence dirty when sequence duration is changed to prompt for save on exit.
 Fixes #563.
    -- bug (gil)     Fix jumping back to start briefly after an unpause.
 Fixes #565.
 2016.28  May 10, 2016
    -- bug (gil) Better fix for effects dragging past zero.
 This fixes dragging a timing mark to zero seconds.
-   -- enh (keithsw) Add papagayo timing track import via Timing Track Import context menu -- enh (keithsw) Add progress display during rendering all 2016.27  May 09, 2016
+   -- enh (keith) Add papagayo timing track import via Timing Track Import context menu -- enh (keith) Add progress display during rendering all 2016.27  May 09, 2016
    -- bug (dkulp) Fix problems of the model groups that are set to the old default of grid
-                  as per preview using a buffer significantly smaller than they used to -- enh (keithsw) Add FPS display when playing the sequence -- bug (keithsw) Fix a bug with filename fixups
+                  as per preview using a buffer significantly smaller than they used to -- enh (keith) Add FPS display when playing the sequence -- bug (keith) Fix a bug with filename fixups
-   -- enh (keithsw) Cleanup scaling options on Music Effect ... now via a choice - None/Individual Notes/All Notes -- enh (keithsw) Sparkles now can optionally grow with music intensity -- enh (keithsw) Strobe effect now can optionally grow with music intensity -- enh (keithsw) Fire effect now can optionally grow with music intensity -- enh (keithsw) Add timing track export/import.
+   -- enh (keith) Cleanup scaling options on Music Effect ... now via a choice - None/Individual Notes/All Notes -- enh (keith) Sparkles now can optionally grow with music intensity -- enh (keith) Strobe effect now can optionally grow with music intensity -- enh (keith) Fire effect now can optionally grow with music intensity -- enh (keith) Add timing track export/import.
 Includes support for Papagayo and Piano timing tracks.
-   -- bug (keithsw) Lots of fixes to auto custom model generation 2016.26  May 06, 2016
+   -- bug (keith) Lots of fixes to auto custom model generation 2016.26  May 06, 2016
    -- enh (gil)   Change Render All toolbar icon and make common on Mac.
 Fixes #436.
    -- bug (dkulp) Add a bunch more debugging stuff to the OpenGL things